 This program teaches Girl Scouts to take control of their bodies and stay strong and healthy.
 Nutrition and exercise are stressed.
 (All age levels)

 GSNC Leadership Award for Seniors and Ambassadors

 Leaders are people who inspire others to bring about change or get something accomplished!
 Girl Scout Seniors and Ambassadors discover, connect and take action to earn this award.
-Note: This pin is only awarded to Girl Scouts of Nassau County.

 This patch program is designed to help Girl Scouts of all cultures develop an understanding and appreciation of the Hispanic/Latino culture through History, Dance, Literature and the Arts.